Vice President Dhankhar visits ancestral village in Rajasthan's Jhunjhunu | Politics

 Jhunjhunu MP Narendra Kumar, Women and Child Welfare Minister Mamta Bhupesh, local MLAs and other public representatives were present with him.

-The vice president was scheduled to offer prayers at the Salasar Balaji temple in Churu and the Khatu Shyamji temple in Sikar before heading for Jaipur.
+Dhankhar then visited for the Salasar Balaji temple in Churu district.
+He was scheduled to offer prayers at the Khatu Shyamji temple in Sikar before heading for Jaipur.

 In Jaipur, Dhankhar is scheduled to meet with Rajasthan Governor Kalraj Mishra around 3.40 pm and attend a function of the Bar Council of Rajasthan in the evening before returning to Delhi.